 For information on the status of the ice on Mitford Pond please call our 24-hour line at 403-851-2552.
 Learn more about Cochrane's parks and facilities.

-There are two off-leash parks in Cochrane (view map):
+There are four off-leash areas in Cochrane (view map):

-- Along the river between the bridge at the south end of River Avenue and the east end of Griffin Road, opposite Spray Lake Sawmills Family Sports Centre.
+- Dogs can be off leash on the pathway along the river between the bridge at the south end of River Avenue all the way to the east end of Griffin Road, opposite Spray Lake Sawmills Family Sports Centre.

 The Tim Bannister Memorial outdoor rink in the East End is maintained by Town parks staff so it can be used all winter.
 The rink is kept accessible to hockey players and pleasure skaters of all ages by following one simple rule: hockey at one end and skating at the other.